Wilcoxon-type Multivariate Cluster Elastic Net

-{\bf Factor 4: Parameter $\xi$ for true coefficient matrix ${\bm B}^*_{\eta, \xi}$}
+{\bf Factor 1.4: Parameter $\xi$ for true coefficient matrix ${\bm B}^*_{\eta, \xi}$}

 $\xi$ is a factor to control the difference between each non-zero true coefficient vector in ${\bm B}^*_{\eta, \xi}$.
-The candidates for $\xi$, the other parameter for the true coefficient matrix, are set as $0.02, 0.05$, and $0.10$.
+The candidates for $\xi$, another parameter for the true coefficient matrix, are set as $0.02, 0.05$, and $0.10$.
 With $\eta$ and $\xi$, the true coefficient matrix generates ${\bm B}^*_{\eta, \xi}$ in Eq. (\ref{trueb12}) and Eq. (\ref{trueb100}).